WSLockhart/WSLockhart.github.io/go.md

 that if intelligent life forms exist elsewhere in the universe
 they almost certainly play go." - Edward Lasker

+There is a nice tutorial starting from the very beginning [here](http://playgo.to/iwtg/en/).

-I will add a lot more stuff here eventually.
+I will add a lot more to this page eventually.
 For now just go to [surroundinggamemovie.com/play-go/](https://www.surroundinggamemovie.com/play-go/).